CleverRaven/Cataclysm-DDA/doc/JSON_LOADING_ORDER.md

 # JSON Loading Order #

-All files here in data/json are read eventually, but the order in which they're read can be important for objects with dependencies on other kinds of objects (e.g. recipes depend on skills).
+All files in `data/json` are read eventually, but the order in which they're read can be important for objects with dependencies on other kinds of objects (e.g. recipes depend on skills).
 Ensuring the proper loading order will prevent surprises that, most often, manifest as crash-to-desktop with segfault (a very